-In 2022, 2023, as well as in 2024, asylum seekers were never left without accommodation due to a shortage of places in reception centres.
+In 2022, 2023, as well as in 2024 and 2025, asylum seekers were never left without accommodation due to a shortage of places in reception centres.

 Overall conditions

 In all centres, regular cleaning is arranged, and the number of toilets and showers are sufficient in all facilities during regular occupancy.
-There has been no concerning complaint noted by the Menedék Association regarding Fót.
+Menedék Association still sees it as a significant problem that the toilets and showers cannot be locked – the institution claims that this is to prevent suicidal tendencies and self-harm.[5]

 There have been no problems reported regarding religious practices in Fót.
 Pork-free food is served, but not halal.